ubports/docs.ubports.com/userguide/dailyuse/libertine.rst

 Libertine allows you to use standard desktop applications in Ubuntu Touch.

 To display and launch applications you need the *Desktop Apps Scope* which is available by swiping from the bottom of your device, and then tapping on the star.
-To install applications you need to use the commandline as described below.
+To install applications you may use the phone's *Settings* interface or you may use the command line as described further below.

 Manage containers
 -----------------